globus-gladier/gladier/docs/examples/encrypt_and_transfer.rst

         ]

 The ``@generate_flow_definition`` decorator takes the flow definitions of the individual tools and constructs a flow definition for the new flow, so we do not have to define a custom flow definition.
-To view the constructed flow definition, use ``pprint(eat.flow_definition)``.
+To view the constructed flow definition, use ``pprint(ct.flow_definition)``.
 Refer to the `Flow Generation <https://gladier.readthedocs.io/en/docs/flow_generation.html>`_ doc for more details on the same.

 The next step is to define the input for the flow.
 It might be helpful to refer to the docs for each of the tools to find out what needs to be passed in as input.
 For example, here are the documentations for the `Tar <https://gladier.readthedocs.io/en/docs/tools/posix/tar.html>`_, `Encrypt <https://gladier.readthedocs.io/en/docs/tools/posix/encrypt.html>`_ and `Transfer <https://gladier.readthedocs.io/en/docs/tools/globus/transfer.html>`_ tools.
 Feel free to use the below blueprint: